Axion production in the $\eta\to \pi\pi a$ decay within $SU(3)$ chiral perturbation theory

 After the unitarization procedure, the $f_0(500)$ or $\sigma$ resonance is generated in the $\eta\to\pi\pi a$ decay amplitude and the $\pi\pi\to\pi\pi$ scattering amplitude.
 The resonance pole position can be calculated by extrapolating the amplitudes into the second Riemann sheet (RS).
 The expressions in Eqs.~\eqref{eq.unim} and \eqref{eq.unit} denote the amplitudes on the first/physical RS.
-The corresponding amplitudes on the second RS can be obtained by replacing the $G_{\pi\pi}(s)$ function with its expression on the second RS $G_{\pi\pi}^{\rm II}(s)$, whose explicit formula is
+The correspondirealng amplitudes on the second RS can be obtained by replacing the $G_{\pi\pi}(s)$ function with its expression on the second RS $G_{\pi\pi}^{\rm II}(s)$, whose explicit formula is

 To replace the $G_{\pi\pi}(s)$ with its counter part $G_{\pi\pi}^{\rm II}(s)$ in the unitarized amplitudes in Eqs.~\eqref{eq.unim} and \eqref{eq.unit}, one can calculate the pole position and its residues in the complex energy plane.
-The $\sigma$ pole position is found to be $457-i251$~MeV, which is close to the rigorous dispersive analysis~\cite{Pelaez:2021dak}.
+The $\sigma$ pole position is found to be $457-i253$~MeV, which is close to the rigorous dispersive analysis~\cite{Pelaez:2021dak}.
 Around the $\sigma$ resonance pole, the unitarized $\eta\to\pi\pi a$ amplitude on the second RS can be written as